Greenlight logo

 Grocery stores typically hire cashiers and sales associates year-round.
 Through a job like this one, you can gain valuable customer service experience.

 Coffee, smoothie or juice shops regularly hire baristas to help make and serve drinks.
-Tips are often an added bonus!
+They may need help with food service and cleaning, too.
+Tips are often a bonus!

 Teen girl working at smoothie shop holding two drinks, gets direct deposit via Greenlight money account

-If you like shopping for clothes, consider being a sales associate at a clothing store.
+If you like shopping and clothes, consider being a sales associate at a clothing store.
 Employees typically get special discounts as a perk.
-Think about all the money you can save — your wardrobe and virtual piggy bank will be happy!
+Think about all the money you can save — your wardrobe and virtual piggy bank will be happy.

 4. Sell clothes or resell items with free apps.

-Selling old electronics or unwanted items can help you rack in a few extra bucks.
+Selling old electronics, gently used clothing, jewelry, or unwanted items can help you rack in a few extra bucks.
 There are many free apps where you can list your items for free.
-With shipping options available, you don’t even have to leave your home.
+With so many shipping options, you might not have to leave your house.
 Just make sure to check in with a parent before you start.

 Clean room, happy wallet.
 Cha-ching!

-If you’re an athlete, working as a golf caddy lets you stay on the green while making some green of your own.
+Are you a golfer or an athlete?
+Working as a golf caddy lets you stay on the green while making some green of your own.
+It’s also great exercise fetching all those balls.
 Best of both worlds.

 7. Work as an assistant coach or referee.